evgenyneu/evgenii.com/app/_posts/blog/2014-02-23-podcast-digest-landing-pages-g-plus-authorship.md

 That's a great opportunity to up-sale and engage through social media.

 Make 'thank you' page a separate page so it can be tracked as a goal in Google Analytics.

+## G+ avatars

+At the end of 2013 Google changed algorithm of showing avatars in search results.
+Avatars are now shown for those who are active on their G+ accounts.